 About the Author

 Brian Tissue has been teaching analytical chemistry at a variety of levels since 1993.
-This text represents his integrated approach to analytical concepts and chemical equilibrium for the sophomore-level.
-It stresses data and measurement concepts, chemical equilibria, and introduces instrumental methods.
+This text represents his approach to integrate analytical concepts and chemical equilibria as applied to quantitative measurements.
+The text stresses data and measurement concepts, chemical equilibria, and provides an introduction to common chemical instrumentation.

 General Chemistry (CHEM 1035/1036)